TeamHeka/medkit/docs/api/core.md

 ## Store

-A store is an object responsible of keeping the annotations of a document (through an {class}`~medkit.core.AnnotationContainer`) or the attributes of an annotation (through an {class}`~medkit.core.AttributeContainer`).
+A store is an object responsible for keeping the annotations of a document (through an {class}`~medkit.core.AnnotationContainer`) or the attributes of an annotation (through an {class}`~medkit.core.AttributeContainer`).

 The {class}`~medkit.core.Store` protocol defines the method that a store must implement.
-For now we only provide a single implement of this protocol based on a dictionnary, {class}`~medkit.core.DictStore` but in the future we will probably provide other implementations relying on databases.
+For now we only provide a single implement of this protocol based on a dictionary, but in the future we will probably provide other implementations relying on databases.

 Users can also implement their own store based on their needs.